EAB / SA Standards Education Committee

 - Meetings shall be by conference call and scheduled as needed.
 The interval between scheduled meetings is expected to be not greater than ten weeks.

-- Face-to-face meeting may be arranged as necessary subject to availability of funding.
+- A face-to-face meeting may be arranged as necessary subject to the availability of funding.

 - A quorum at meetings shall require at least a majority of the voting members and at least two voting members from each of the two partners.

-- Scheduled meetings will be conducted under an informal application of parliamentary procedures and rules of order, with the condition that a quorum of the committee membership be present.
+- Scheduled meetings will be conducted under an informal application of parliamentary procedures and rules of order, with the condition that a quorum of the committee membership is present.

 - Committee consensus may be established informally or by ballot between scheduled meetings using electronic mail provided that: (1) all members were notified of the proposed action within the same time frame; (2) a reasonable period was provided for electronic voting; and (3) a majority of the committee’s voting members participated in the voting (see IEEE Bylaw I-300.4.4).

 - Meeting notes, out-of-meeting action documentation, and tables of milestones will serve as the record of the work of the EAB/SA SEC.

 Status reports shall be provided for each meeting of the EAB and the SA Board of Governors (BoG).
 An annual report shall be prepared and serve as the final status report for the last scheduled EAB and SA BoG meetings of the year.
 Other reports shall be prepared as necessary and as called for by the EAB and SA BoG.